haile01/HCMUS_CalendarAutomater/README.md

 # HCMUS_CalendarAutomater
-*A kindly simple way to have your timetable posted on Google Calendar*
+*A kindly simple way to have your HCMUS's timetable posted on Google Calendar*

-## Instalation
+## Installation

-Clone this repository, then run this line on *command prompt/terminal* to intall dependencies
+Clone this repository, then run this line on *command prompt/terminal* to install dependencies

 >pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

+After that, go to [this link](https://developers.google.com/calendar/quickstart/python) to download your `configuration.json` file to the current folder.

 Then run the code with `python HCMUS_CalendarAutomater.py`

 ## Contribution

-Thanks [Duy Thuc Le](https://github.com/leduykhongngu) for parsing from raw HTML to JSON database
+Thanks [Duy Thuc Le](https://github.com/leduykhongngu) for parsing from raw HTML to JSON database.